The cost of living in Italy: Photo of a street market in Naples

 Practical impacts of this inequality

 The ramifications of this gender inequality are evident in the experiences of many Italian-American families.
-For example, individuals seeking to obtain Italian citizenship through their maternal lineage often face significant challenges.
+For example, individuals seeking to obtain Italian citizenship through their mother or grandmother often face significant challenges.
 This requirement adds a layer of complexity and often requires navigating a challenging legal landscape.
-Moreover, the judicial process can be lengthy and costly, further complicating the path to citizenship.

 Judicial solutions and available alternatives